bittbridge/bittbridge/README.md

 ```

 ---
-## Step 7 – Collect your API at CoinGecko evaluate miner's work
+## Step 7 – Collect your API key at CoinGecko so Validator can evaluate Miner's work

 #### Obtain & Setup CoinGecko API Key (Validators Only)

 Before starting the process, validators would be required to procure a CoinGecko API Key.
 Please follow the instructions mentioned below:

 - Log in to [CoinGecko](https://www.coingecko.com/en/developers/dashboard) and generate an API key in your account settings.
+- Save it somewhere for next step

 ## Step 8 – Collect your API at WandB to store validator's work

 #### Obtain & Setup WandB API Key (Validators Only)